njha7/FlamingoV2/README.md

 Usage: ```~pasta get $alias```

 #### save
-Saves a new a copypasta by alias and posts it.
+Saves a new a copypasta by alias.
 Alias can by any alphanumeric string with no whitespace.

 Usage: ```~pasta save $alias $copypasta_text```

+#### edit
+Updates an existing copypasta by alias.
+The copypasta must exist and by authored by the caller for this to succeed.

+Usage: ```~pasta save $alias $updated_copypasta_text```

 #### list
-Retrieves a paginated list of all the copypastas saved in the server.
-Repeated calls to list return the next page.
+Retrieves a paginated list of all the copypastas saved in the server and DMs them to the caller.

 Usage: ```~pasta list```

+### react

+#### get
+Retrieves a reaction image by alias and posts it.
+Alias can by any alphanumeric string with no whitespace.

+Usage: ```~react get $alias```

+#### save
+Saves a new a reaction by alias.
+Reactions are images uploaded to Discord.
+They are thumbnailed and saved for later reacall.
+Alias can by any alphanumeric string with no whitespace.

+Usage: ```~react save $alias```

 ## Deployment